Updated: 20 June, 2019

 It’s reasonable.
 It’s cheap.
 It supports nitrox.
 Has a backlight.
 Battery lasts about 150-200 dives (at least 18 months of diving).
 Everyone has one – getting help, service and assistance on a Suunto Zoop is dead easy.

 No user-serviceable battery, (but you can).
 It’s big.
 I’m not a fan of the algorithm – it seems less granular than Suunto’s other computers – but it’s a better algorithm than the original Zoop, Aqua Lung’s, Cressi’s or Deepblue’s.

 Can be found second hand for under $200USD.

 The previous version, the Zoop, has one less button and no backlight, but can be found for under $100USD now.
 This makes it a great backup / spare computer, or just a first one to tide you over until you know what you really want.

 Sure, why not.
 It’s cheap, small and easy.
 No complaints.
 Battery lasts at least 200 dives.
 “800-1000 dives in one year, 200-300 dives over two years, 50 dives over 3 years.
 If sleep mode is activated between dive sessions, 300 dives over 6 years.”

 Price: $175-$225 USD

-It only has one button, which bothers some users to the time it takes to move around the menus, especially if you pass something and need to loop around again.
+It only has one button, which is pretty awful if you have to make any changes – such as setting the nitrox mix every dive.
+It takes a bit of time move around the menus, especially if you pass something and need to loop around again.